youanan/frankfusion/_posts/2010-12-23-bunnymoveears-controlling-your-nabaztag.markdown

     - Projects
 ---

 Last week my boss unveiled the office <a href="http://www.nabaztag.com/">Nabaztag</a>, Natalina.
 This super bunny will be programmed to alert us of various system failures and notifications, l33t.
-All we have to do is program it.
+All we have to do is program it.<!--more-->

 <img alt="Nabaztag:tag" src="http://www.faberludens.com.br/files/nabaztag_or.jpg" style="margin-left: 200px; width: 100px;" title="Nabaztag:tag" />